moneil/DSKTOOL-for-Learn/docker/README.md

-# OSCELOT DSKTOOL for Docker v1.2.5 (04/11/2022)
+# DSKTOOL for Learn on Docker v1.2.6 (04/11/2022)

 See below [Docker Release Notes](#Release-Notes).

-This directory contains the files for building and running the OSCELOT DSKTOOL as a Docker container.
+This directory contains the files for building and running the DSKTOOL as a Docker container.

 # Installation
-There are two methods for running the OSCELOT DSKTOOL in Docker.
+There are two methods for running the DSKTOOL in Docker.

 1. Deploy using a prebuilt image - requires only the docker-compose.yml file
 2. Build and deploy - requires a clone of this repository.